-This unit complements the Instrumental Music Tuition Program.
-Students need to play a musical instrument or sing to fully participate in class performances.
-This subject is highly recommended as preparation for the study of VCE VET Certificate III Music Industry Performance.
+Students need to play a musical instrument, sing or use a DAW to fully participate in class performances.
+This subject is highly recommended as preparation for the study of VCE VET Certificate III in Music (Performance).

 This is a semester based subject.